MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 - MET150
 - MOE150
-description: "Lists all of the Microsoft 365 Copilot connectors." ms.date: 07/14/2024
+description: "Lists all of the Microsoft 365 Copilot connectors." ms.date: 07/14/2025
 ---

 # Microsoft 365 Copilot connectors gallery

 Microsoft 365 Copilot connectors (formerly Microsoft Graph connectors) allow you to ingest unstructured line-of-business data into your organization's implementation of Microsoft 365 Copilot.
-For more information, see [Microsoft 365 Copilot connectors overview](/microsoft-365-copilot/extensibility/overview-copilot-connector)
+For more information, see [Microsoft 365 Copilot connectors overview](/microsoft-365-copilot/extensibility/overview-copilot-connector).

-In addition to being able to create custom connectors, there are also a large number of prebuilt connectors available.
-This article provides a brief description of each of the prebuilt connectors created by Microsoft and our partners, and a link to each partner's website.
+Developers can use the [Connectors API](/graph/connecting-external-content-connectors-api-overview) to create custom connectors.
+In addition, Microsoft and partner organizations provide over 100 prebuilt connectors that connect to popular Microsoft and non-Microsoft services, including Azure services, Box, Confluence, Google services, MediaWiki, Salesforce, ServiceNow, and more.
+This article provides a list of the prebuilt connectors that are available across a variety of categories, along with a description of each and a link to the connector website.

 With more than 100 connectors currently available, you can connect to popular Microsoft and non-Microsoft services.
 These connectors include Azure services, Box, Confluence, Google services, MediaWiki, Salesforce, ServiceNow, and many more.

-## Collaboration & communications
+## Collaboration and communications

-The following connectors are under collaboration & communications.
+The following table lists the collaboration and communications connectors that are available.

 |Connector name|Publisher|Description|
 |:------ |:----------- |:----------- |